So, your engine not cranking over can be scary when it first happens.

-So, To find out what’s going on, You will need to analyze the situation.
-Is your engine not cranking over, You are probably dealing with a starter or battery problem.
+So, to find out what’s going on, you will need to analyze the situation.
+If your engine is not cranking over; you are probably dealing with a starter or battery problem.

 The Battery Test

-The quickest and easiest thing to do first is replace the battery with a known good battery.
+So, the quickest and easiest thing to do first is; replace the battery with a known good battery.
 If you don’t have one ask someone for a boost or jump start.

 If Nothing Changes After The Test With A Good Battery Or Boost, Keep Reading.